EHE Overview

 CDC EHE Accomplishments

-Ending the HIV Epidemic in the U.S. (EHE) is a bold plan announced in 2019 that aims to end the HIV epidemic in the United States by 2030.
-Agencies across the U.S. Department of Health and Human Services (HHS) developed an operational plan to pursue that goal accompanied by a request for additional annual funding.
+Agencies across the U.S. Department of Health and Human Services (HHS) developed an operational plan to pursue the EHE initiative’s goal accompanied by a request for additional annual funding to support its implementation.

 Goal